Transformers as Algorithms: Generalization and Stability in In-context Learning: Problem Setup

 ICL can be interpreted as an implicit optimization on the subsequence $\Scnt{m}{}=(\z_{1},\z_{2},\dots,\z_{m})$ to make prediction on $\x_{m+1}$.
 To model this, we abstract the transformer model as a {learning algorithm that maps a sequence of data to a prediction function (e.g.~gradient descent, empirical risk minimization)}.
 Concretely, let $\Ac$ be a set of algorithm hypotheses such that algorithm $\bal\in\Ac$ maps a sequence of form $\Scnt{m}{}$ into a prediction function $\fal{m}{}:\Xc\rightarrow\Yc$.
 With this, we represent $\TF$ via

-{This abstraction is without losing generality as we have the explicit relation $\fal{m}{}(\x):=\TF((\Scnt{m}{},\x))$.} Given training sequences $\Sca$ and a loss function $\ell(\y,\hat{\y})$, the \icl training can be interpreted as searching for the optimal algorithm $\bal\in\Ac$, and the training objective is formulated as follows:
+{This abstraction is without losing generality as we have the explicit relation $\fal{m}{}(\x):=\TF((\Scnt{m}{},\x))$.} Given training sequences, $\Sca$ and a loss function $\ell(\y,\hat{\y})$, the \icl training can be interpreted as searching for the optimal algorithm $\bal\in\Ac$, and the training objective becomes